ankurrastogi09/Email-Service/README.md

 # Email-Service

+# Overview
 Single Point of contact for following email services
 i) SendInBlue
 ii) AWS SES
 iii) Mail Jet
 iV) SendGrid

-Benefit
+#Benefit

-This can act as a single point of touch point for all your emails.
+This can act as a single point of contact for all your emails.

+#TODO
+1. Mailjet
+2. SendGrid